saddamarbaa/Porfolio/README.md

 # Porfolio
-This Project for Building Simple porfolio with basic html and css
+This Project for Building Simple portfolio Layout with basic HTML and CSS